alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/10_anchor_request_requirements.md

 ## Contact Name

-The request must include the contact name for the real human being or registered active business entity connected to the request.
+The request must include the contact name for the real human being or registered active business entity legally responsible for the request.

 The contact name is used to keep the anchor request connected to a real human identity or verified registered business entity.